kwatts949/CurriculumVitae/README.md

 ## About me 👱‍♀️
-I'm Kay, I've taken been taking an extended career break to raise my children for the past 11 years, but parenting and home-educating aside, I've been working on my skillset so I can launch myself back into the workforce fully prepped!
+I'm Kay, I'm a Full Stack Software Developer who has taken an extended career break to raise my children for the past 11 years, but parenting and home-educating aside, I've been working on my skillset so I can launch myself back into the workforce fully prepped!

 Unlike 99% of the population, I was born with a highly gifted IQ, but that's only good if you do something with it.
 Fortunately, that didnt stop me from burning out completely in my teens.
 Even better, it took me a long while to regain my confidence and realise that I was enough.
 For the last couple of years I've been using my skills to revisit learning and achieve the goals I set for myself.